clinical-genomics-uppsala/poppy_uppsala/docs/overview.md

 as well as coverage metrics.
 The report has been designed to address requests from the geneticists' team in order to facilitate the interpretation of the genetic profile of the patients against the panel of genes "Twist Myeloid".
-12. Produce a graphical report with MultiQC and reorder the samples such that they are displayed in the same order as in the samplesheet used in the wet lab.
+12. Produce a graphical report with MultiQC and reorder the samples such that they are displayed in the same order as in the sample sheet used in the wet lab.
 13. Take an automated screenshot in IGV of the filtered variants that are located in genes in the panel and that have a VAF > 5%.

 ## Rule graph